ghgemmer/Halloween/README.md

 greatly increase the torque and still keep the speed acceptable.

 The servos are run at 6 volts with the exception of the arm pitch servo being run at 7.4 volts to get the needed speed and torque.
-GoBilda servos are used for the arm and elbow, while Hitec are used for the head and mouth (see Prop Wiring.docx for detail).
+GoBilda servos are used for the arm, elbow, and head nod, while Hitec are used for the head rotate and mouth (see Prop Wiring.docx for detail).
 GoBilda servos are dead quiet when holding a position, even when under load, so are perfect for the application.
-Hitec servos tend to make a high pitched whine when holding a position under load.
-Hitec servos were used when the head was first animated before it was discovered much later on that GoBilda servos would be better in that case.
-Eventually the head nod servo will be replaced with a GoBilda servo as it is the one Hitec servo with the most noticable whine.
-All the servos allow a fairly fluid/natural/and speedy(when needed) movement of the skeleton head and arm/forearm.
+Hitec servos tend to make a high pitched whine when holding a position under load although the mouth and head rotate servos have small enough loads that they don't exhibit this problem.
+All the servos allow a fairly fluid, natural, and speedy, when needed, movement of the skeleton head,mouth, and arm/forearm.

 Note also how the servo wiring is routed.
 Generally you want to route servo wire from a servo A that is being rotated by another servo B as close as possible along servo B's axis to minimize wires catching/entangling with the servos or hardware when the servos are being rotated.